 Oxford Project to Investigate Memory and Ageing (OPTIMA)

 OPTIMA started in 1988 and the last LEAD participants were seen in March 2015.
 We are no longer recruiting to any of the cohorts.
 However, we are currently creating the OPTIMA Legacy Resource from which data collected from the OPTIMA cohorts is available and samples are biobanked and available.
 Brain tissue is available as part of the Brains For Dementia Research (BDR) collection.
-Requests for data or samples should go to Professor Wilcock.
+Requests for data or samples should go to Dr Louise Silver.

 OPTIMA was founded in 1988 by Professor David Smith (Professor of Pharmacology), Dr Kim Jobst (Senior Research Fellow), Elizabeth King (Senior Research Nurse) and Professor Margaret Esiri (Professor of Neuropathology) to study one of the great medical and social challenges of our time: the causes of dementia, especially Alzheimer's disease.